sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_2_WhatIsAComputerProgram/WhatIsAComputerProgram_Quiz.md

 **Description**

-a) Computer programs are also called Code, Application, Software etc.

-b) Computer programs are also called Code, Application, Software etc.

-c) Computer programs are also called Code, Application, Software etc.

-d) Computer programs are also called Code, Application, Software etc.
+ Computer programs are also called Code, Application, Software etc.

 ---
 ---